-Shalom Mennonite Fellowship serves as a body whose purpose is to serve, and to support those who wish to serve.
+Shalom Mennonite Fellowship is a congregation that serves, and supports those who wish to serve.

-Many of us in the congregation understand our vocation not simply as work-a-day jobs, but as an extension of the call to be about the work of Christ, with the help and support of the congregation.
+Many of us understand our daily work not only as a job, but also as an extension of the call to be about the work of Christ.

-We take on projects together and individually, serving our community, our city, and our world, building peace, providing shelter, feeding hungry people.
+We take on projects both together and individually, serving our community, our city, and our world, building peace, providing shelter, feeding hungry people, caring for creation, undoing oppressions.

 Ministries of Mercy, Economic & Social Justice